keshav0730/keshav0730/README.md

 ## 🚀 **ABOUT ME**

-A full-stack developer passionate about crafting scalable architectures and optimizing performance.
+A developer passionate about crafting scalable architectures and optimizing performance.

-⚡ **Core Specializations:**
-- **Frontend:** React.js | Next.js | TypeScript
-- **Backend:** Node.js | Python | Django
-- **Databases:** PostgreSQL | MongoDB
-- **Competitive Programming:** LeetCode Top 5%

-🌱 I’m currently learning Vue, NestJS
-👨‍💻 All of my projects are available at [My GitHub Repositories](https://github.com/keshav0730?tab=repositories)
-💬 Ask me about MySQL, Laravel, Angular
-📫 How to reach me: keshav0730@gmail.com
-📄 Know about my experiences in creating efficient and scalable web solutions.
-With more than 4 years of experience in the industry, I have comprehensive skills that allow me to work both on the server side and on the front end.
-🌐 Check out my website: [KeshavDev](https://keshavdev.netlify.app/)

----

 ## 🦇 **LEETCODE**